 (3)

 Figure 3.
-(1) Resulting 3D finite element mesh with extruded transversal layout; (2) resulting 3D finite element mesh with ellipsoidal stones; (3) resulting 3D finite element mesh for a multi-leaf wall.
+(1) Resulting 3D finite element mesh with extruded transversal layout, (2) resulting 3D finite element mesh with ellipsoidal stones, (3) resulting 3D finite element mesh for a multi-leaf wall.

-The suitable resolution of the chosen digital camera for capturing the source image must also be discussed.
-In fact, the resolution must be adequate to accurately characterize the mortar joints, so that in the final FE mesh it may be possible to observe the formation of cracks within the mortar joints.
-Figure 1.1 shows the original redrawing of a masonry panel investigated in [29], whose dimensions are quite large (258 cm in length, and 193 cm in height).
-Figure 1.2 shows instead the rasterized sketch of the same panel, whose dimensions in pixel are 430 and 322 in length and height, respectively.
-The ratio between millimeters and pixels is 6:1 in this case.
-Hence, the resolution of this image is circa equal to 0.14 megapixels, which is enough to represent with at least two pixels a single mortar joint.
-Considering that the most recent digital cameras are provided with a resolution of 20 megapixels, it can then be stated their resolution is more than sufficient to correctly grasp all the possible geometrical features of the chosen masonry panel.
+It is important to determine the correct resolution of the chosen digital camera when capturing the source image.
+The resolution must be adequate to accurately characterise the mortar joints so that cracks within the mortar joints are represented in the final FE mesh.
+Figure 1.1 shows the original redrawing of a masonry panel investigated in [29], whose dimensions are quite large (258 cm in length and 193 cm in height).
+Figure 1.2 shows the rasterised sketch of the same panel, whose dimensions in pixel are 430 and 322 in length and height, respectively.
+The ratio between millimetres and pixels is 6:1 in this case.
+Hence, the resolution of this image is almost equal to 0.14 megapixels, which is enough to represent a single mortar joint with at least two pixels.
+Since most recent digital cameras are provided with a resolution of 20 megapixels, they should be more than sufficient for recording all of the possible geometrical features of a chosen masonry panel.

-Figure 2 shows an example of the resulting finite element mesh for a sample masonry panel after the application of the “pixel strategy”, compared to the original black-and-white rasterized source image of the panel itself.
+Figure 2 shows an example of the resulting finite element mesh for a sample masonry panel after the application of the pixel strategy compared to the original black-and-white rasterised source image of the panel itself.

-“Voxel strategy” for 3D FE mesh
+Voxel strategy for 3D finite element mesh